AlexZadel/capstone/README.md

 2. <p>Build a predictive model for Senate election results
 3. <p>Use the model to predict outcomes of the 2018 Senate Elections.

-For a full description of the data gathering, data exploration, and modeling methodology, please see the **[Technical Report](https://github.com/AlexZadel/dsi_capstone/blob/master/technical_report.md)**
+For a full description of the data gathering, data exploration, and modeling methodology, please see the **[Technical Report](https://github.com/AlexZadel/dsi_capstone/blob/master/technical_report.md)** contained in this repository.

 ## Executive Summary